cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 an application to meet specific language (or culture) requirements (i.e., a "locale").
-Internationalization and localization are often abbreviated as i18n and l10n respectively; 18 and 10 are the number of characters between the first and last character.
+Internationalization and localization are often abbreviated as i18n and l10n respectively; 18 and 10 are the number of characters between the first and last character of the words "internationalization" and "localization" respectively.

 Internationalizing Your Application
 ===================================